 The ‘Yoffie’ he refers to is the Israeli newspaper Haaretz’ columnist Rabbi Eric H. Yoffie.
 In the article Mr. Gershon references, Yoffie makes this point, “As innumerable Israeli leaders have said, no other civilized country in the world would tolerate for a week what Israel has tolerated for a decade; a single rocket aimed at an American city would call forth a far more drastic response than anything that Israel has attempted or even contemplated.”

 Without degenerating to a history of the conflict, where the conflict started and who is responsible for the original sin of the conflict, and thusly who is on the side of right, is immaterial.
 The point should still be taken by Yoffie that much of the world is expecting Israel to just sit tight and deal with it.

 A ridiculous suggestion.

-Clearly, Israel has tried to meet the demands that the Palestinians.
-The world at large has asked them to make these concessions.
+Clearly, Israel has tried to meet countless demands of the Palestinians.
+The world at large has asked Israel to make these concessions.

 According to Israeli expert, Michael Rubin, “Palestinians and Israelis might argue about Jerusalem, right of return, and other final status issues, but there were no longer land disputes in Gaza.
 What followed was a disaster: Whereas southern Israel was once free of violence, suddenly towns like Sderot became targets for hundreds of rockets and missiles.
 Southern Lebanon, too, became a forward staging base for ever more advanced weaponry, as Hezbollah would demonstrate in 2006.
 The more land Israel ceded, the more insecure it became and the more violence her citizenry suffered.”